top of page

 TL;DR — Is Airbnb Worth It in San Diego in 2026?

-• Yes, Airbnb is still profitable in San Diego — but only with the right strategy
+• San Diego Airbnb is still profitable in 2026 — but only with the right strategy

-• Neighborhood choice drives ROI more than property size
+• Neighborhood choice matters more than property size for ROI

 • West Coast Homestays helps owners stay compliant, profitable, and hands-off